davidhozic/discord-advertisement-framework/docs/source/guide/core/web.rst

 .. error::

-    This feature is currently **disabled** due to the search provider going down its services.
+    This feature is currently **disabled** due to the search provider shutting down its services.
 It will be reenabled in a future version.

 The web layer beside login with username and password, also allows (semi) automatic guild discovery and join.